pnp/blog/content/weekly-agenda/22-10-31/index.md

 We want to give you a better overview on what's happening each week.
 This is a summary blog post of all the community activities such as community calls and presenters, newly uploaded videos, upcoming events and more 🚀

 **Notice -** this week the times of the calls might be a bit different due the summer time differences across the areas.
 If you download the recurrent meeting, times are assigned properly.
-As an example - the calls are one hour earlier this week for most of the Europe, as time adjustment for Europe happens one week later.
+As an example - the calls are one hour earlier this week for most of the Europe, as the winter time adjustment for US happens one week later.

 ## Community Calls